Last updated: February 24, 2022

 • Legal entities established pursuant to the Farm Credit Act of 1971, as amended.

 • Service providers with whom we have a contractual relationship.

 We collect personal information directly from consumers in order to provide them with loans and other products or services within the scope of our charter as an association of the Farm Credit System.
 This requires us to verify the identity of our clients and determine their ability to borrow for which we collect personal information.
 For example, it is our policy to obtain a current copy of our borrower’ government-issued identification such as a driver’s license.
 We also collect tax identification numbers to uniquely identify our clients.
 Additionally, we collect balance sheets from our clients through our secure portal or by mail.

 Similarly, we collect personal information from credit reporting agencies in contemplation of the extension of credit, administration of credit, or the collection of loans.
 This may include a loan applicant’s income and payment history, debts, and other financial information to assess the applicant’s capacity to repay debts.

 We also collects personal information about consumers from financial institutions and legal entities established pursuant to the Farm Credit Act of 1971, as amended, that we partner with to provide financial services to consumers.

-Finally, we collect personal information, including employment-related information, from its employees and job applicants for human resources purposes.
+Additionally, we collect personal information, including employment-related information, from our employees and job applicants for human resources purposes.